Wild weather's coming: West readies for snow as Midwest gets a taste of summer

 The West is just one place with unusual, and in some cases, dangerous weather conditions.
 Here is what to expect elsewhere.

-The warm conditions were an extensions of balmy weather over the weekend with temperatures reaching into the 60s in Denver, Chicago and Des Moines, Iowa.
+The warm conditions have continued since a balmy weekend brought temperatures reaching into the 60s in Denver, Chicago and Des Moines, Iowa.
 Kansas City, Missouri, enjoyed temperatures in the mid-70s.

+In Chicago, a high of 67 degrees (19 Celsius) was expected Monday, breaking Chicago’s old record of 64 degrees (18 Celsius).
+Winds were expected to ramp up to 25 mph (40 kph).
+Tuesday’s highs were expected in the mid-70s, challenging Chicago’s record of 75 (24 Celsius) for the date.

+Highs on Monday were expected to reach the mid-60s across southern Wisconsin and extend as far north as Rhinelander, a city of 8,000 just below Michigan’s Upper Peninsula.

 FIRE RISK IN THE PLAINS